Air Fryer Lamb Beyti Kebab

 You're favourite takeaway made within minutes, all thanks to our trusted friend... the air fryer!
 Our Lamb Beyti Skewers, the best thing to come out your air fryer since you bought it!

-Done in 20 minutes
+20 minutes cook

 Serves 3